 Young Changemaker Award for a young woman changemaker aged 18-25.

 Additionally, we present a special Bernadette Mary Speight Memorial Award to an exceptional woman agreed on by our judges.
 The award was created in memory of Bernadette Speight, a former friend and business of our Founder, Anj Handa.

 There’s no clunky email submission form either.
 Don’t you just hate it when something freezes and you lose everything you’ve typed?
-Instead, download this simple Word document, write down your story and email it back to email@example.com.
-You can submit right up until 31st October, 2020.
+Instead, download this simple Word document, write down your story and email it back to firstname.lastname@example.org.
+You can submit right up until 17:30 on 30th November, 2020.